jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (11) For the purposes of this clause, credit report means credit information about a person that is disclosed by an approved credit reporting agency.
 (12) For the purposes of this clause, reportable unpaid tax— (a) means, for a taxpayer, unpaid tax—
-    (i) that results from liability for or excess refunds of income tax, excluding refunds under section MF 5 or MF 6 of the Income Tax Act 2007, or is otherwise the overpayment or over-crediting of WFF tax credits; and
+    (i) that results from—
+      (A) liability for or excess refunds of income tax, excluding refunds under section MF 5 or MF 6 of the Income Tax Act 2007, or is otherwise the overpayment or over-crediting of WFF tax credits; or
-    (ii) that results from liability for or refunds of GST, amounts required to be deducted under the PAYE rules, amounts required to be deducted under the Student Loan Scheme Act 2011, amounts required to be deducted under the Child Support Act 1991, ESCT, RSCT, or any tax credits under Part L of the Income Tax Act 2007 excluding tax credits under section LB 4 of that Act; and
+      (B) liability for or refunds of GST, amounts required to be deducted under the PAYE rules, amounts required to be deducted under the Student Loan Scheme Act 2011, amounts required to be deducted under the Child Support Act 1991, ESCT, RSCT, or any tax credits under Part L of the Income Tax Act 2007 excluding tax credits under section LB 4 of that Act; and
+    (ii)
     (iii) that is not subject to a dispute or challenge under Part 4A or 8A of this Act; and (iv) that is not subject to an instalment arrangement requested by the taxpayer and entered into by the Commissioner; and (b) includes, for a taxpayer, unpaid interest under Part 7 and unpaid civil penalties, to the extent to which they relate to an amount of reportable unpaid tax described in paragraph (a).